-The Winter Olympic Games, when they open at the weekend, will be divided into two main areas: PyeongChang Mountain Cluster for snow sports, and Gangneung Coastal Cluster for the indoor events.
+The Winter Olympic Games were divided into two main areas: PyeongChang Mountain Cluster for snow sports, and Gangneung Coastal Cluster for the indoor events.

 There are four ski resorts within 30 minutes of the town of PyeongChang, 200km east of Seoul and in the province of Gangwon-do.
 Let’s start with the biggest: Yongpyong is purpose-built like all the others.
 It is Korea’s oldest resort, open since 1974, and known for being the best all-round resort in Korea.
 The ski area has 28 runs and 14 lifts, including a very long gondola which takes you 20 minutes up to Dragon Peak at 1458m.
 The area’s vertical drop is 640m, and the slopes are open daily from 8.30am to 2.30am the following morning.
 That’s right: all night.

-In the forthcoming Games, Yongpyong will host the Men’s and Women’s GS and Slalom – mainly on the resort’s three back runs, Rainbow 1, 2 and 3.
+In the Games, Yongpyong hosted the Men’s and Women’s GS and Slalom – mainly on the resort’s three back runs, Rainbow 1, 2 and 3.

 Right next to Yongpyong, so close that they could easily have been linked by chair-lift (but the resort is owned by a different company), is the resort of Alpensia.
 It has six runs and three lifts, and a vertical drop of just 160m.
 Alpensia opened in 2011, together with some major infrastructure (such as a bobsleigh track) built specifically for the Korean Winter Olympics bid.

 The resort may be small, but it has a state-of-the-art ski-jump stadium and, as you can guess, the ski jumping will be held here.
-Other events taking place here include the biathlon, the Nordic events and, of course, bobsledding.
+Other events that took place here included the biathlon, the Nordic events and, of course, bobsledding.

 Phoenix Park is two hours from Seoul, also in the PyeongChang region, and known for being the best freestyle hill in Korea.
 It has two main peaks, Mont Blanc and Phoenix Peak, which are separated by a valley and access mainly intermediate terrain.
 There are nine lifts, 21 runs, and a vertical drop of 350m.

-It’s here that the freestyle events will take place, including the Moguls, Aerials, SkiCross, Snowboarding Parallel Giant Slalom, SnowboarderCross, and Half-Pipe.
+It’s here that the freestyle events took place, including the Moguls, Aerials, SkiCross, Snowboarding Parallel Giant Slalom, SnowboarderCross, and Half-Pipe.

 Jeongseon Alpine Centre was built especially for the Games, as nowhere else had a slope meeting the minimum requirement of 800m vertical for a Men’s Alpine Downhill.
 The area will host the Downhill, Super-G and Alpine Combined for both men and women.

-However, members of the public hoping to be able to ski the run afterwards will be disappointed.
-The organisers will be returning the area to its natural state due to protests over its environmental impact.
+However, members of the public hoping to be able to ski the run afterwards would have been disappointed.
+The organisers returned the area to its natural state afterwards, due to protests over its environmental impact.